Shashankb30/JAVASCRIPT-projects/README.md

-# This is my first Project in Js
+# Here are couple basic JS projects
 <br>
-this a code about a game called # Slot Machine
+note:index.html is a code about a game called # Slot Machine